 What’s the matter then?

 Isometric games must be handled carefully especially if they’re a platformer, and Lumo is no exception.
 Even though the initial game setup aims to ensure that you play in a setting that’s comfortable for you, there’s always a risk involved.
 The different perspective can make jumps inaccurate, but this is when you rely on another aspect to assist you.
-The most common option would be to watch your character’s shadow in order to keep track of where you’ll land.
+The most common option would be to watch your character’s shadow to keep track of where you’ll land.

 Unfortunately, the little wizard’s shadow is unreliable.
 Because of the dim lighting and the wizard’s size, it’s difficult to pinpoint where the shadow is exactly.
 If you do happen to spot it, it’s so small that it makes jumping feel scary.
 And when you have to cross a series of disintegrating platforms with poisonous lakes beneath them, a seemingly routine jump suddenly feels nerve-wracking.

 When you’re not busy praying to the input gods asking for them to recognize your inputs, you’re fighting with the very perspective that you choose.
 There’s an option to tilt the camera slightly left or right, but the tilt is so minor that it may as well be absent.
-Be prepared to really learn the limits of your patience as you try to cross multiple rooms via narrow platforms, all while hoping that you judged your jumps properly.
+Be prepared to learn the limits of your patience as you try to cross multiple rooms via narrow platforms, all while hoping that you judged your jumps accurately.

 And because the background music is crafted well enough to never take your attention away from the puzzle, you suddenly have no saving grace when you’re stuck with a multi-room jumping puzzle.
-Add in the constant sight of dungeon walls, regardless of how the lighting changes their colors, and the frustration really sets in sooner than expected.
+Add in the constant sight of dungeon walls, regardless of how the lighting changes their colors, and the frustration sets in sooner than expected.